Johnnie Barnes

-Johnnie Darnell Barnes (born July 21, 1968) is a retired American football player who played four seasons in the National Football League.

-Barnes attended Hampton University in Hampton, Virginia.
-He was selected in the ninth round of the 1992 NFL Draft by the San Diego Chargers, for whom he played three seasons.
+Johnnie Darnell Barnes (born July 21, 1968) is an American former professional football player who was a wide receiver for four seasons in the National Football League (NFL).
+He played college football for the Hampton Pirates.
+He was selected in the ninth round of the 1992 NFL draft by the San Diego Chargers, for whom he played three seasons.
 He then spent one season with the Pittsburgh Steelers.
 Following his NFL career, Barnes played for the Amsterdam Admirals of NFL Europe.